ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying content of the file
+displaying content of two files